 What are the most stressful things about buying a home?

-My partner and I sold our Family Home of 6 years recently and Purchased a new Home in Melbourne.
+My partner and I sold our family home of six years and purchased a new home in Melbourne.

 We were flooded with different kind of emotions during the process the purchase.

 The most difficult part of buying a property is narrowing your search to one particular neighbourhood.

 You visit a slew of properties in search of the ideal one at the ideal price in the ideal location.

 If you are lucky enough to know your neighbourhood, Finding a lender is the next step.